HamWAN/infrastructure-configs/README.md

 ```
 Be sure to take a look at the tags!!

+### SSH to servers
+Since we use cert auth everywhere, you'll need to have SSH'd to that remote server at least once and have your cert installed locally for connecting to that server.
+Also, if your local use is different than your remote user, be sure to add -u remote_user to your ansible-playbook command!

 ## Use to configure a new appliance
 * First, make sure you have the router on your LAN and with an IP and gateway (can it ping google.com?)
 * Second, on the local machine running ansible, add an /etc/hosts entry for your router's hostname to point to the lan IP.